You ever wonder why people use frames on some images and not on others?

 Here’s the deal:

-While I haven’t tested whether this affects conversion rates, when you have an image that’s cropped, you need a reason for the image abruptly ending, and a frame gives you it.
+While I haven’t tested whether this affects conversion rates, when you have an image that’s cropped, you need a reason for the image ending abruptly, and a frame provides this.

 It’s almost like you’re hanging a picture on your blog post.